Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Performance Insights

-- The Fighting Irish average 75.0 points per game (35th in college basketball) while allowing 58.7 per outing (47th in college basketball).
+- The Fighting Irish average 75.0 points per game (35th in college basketball) while giving up 58.7 per outing (47th in college basketball).
 They have a +506 scoring differential overall and outscore opponents by 16.3 points per game.

-- Notre Dame is putting up 70.1 points per game this season in conference contests, which is 4.9 fewer points per game than its overall average (75.0).
+- Notre Dame is posting 70.1 points per game this season in conference matchups, which is 4.9 fewer points per game than its season average (75.0).

-- The Fighting Irish score 79.3 points per game at home, compared to 68.8 points per game on the road, a difference of 10.5 points per contest.
+- The Fighting Irish average 79.3 points per game when playing at home, compared to 68.8 points per game on the road, a difference of 10.5 points per contest.

-- Defensively, Notre Dame has played better at home this year, surrendering 56.8 points per game, compared to 57.9 in away games.

-- The Fighting Irish's offense has been worse over their last 10 games, racking up 68.5 points a contest compared to the 75.0 they've averaged this season.
+- The Fighting Irish's offense has been less productive over their last 10 games, putting up 68.5 points a contest compared to the 75.0 they've averaged this season.

 Mississippi State Performance Insights

 - At home, Mississippi State gives up 56.8 points per game.
-Away, it concedes 64.
+On the road, it gives up 64.0.

 © 2023 Data Skrive.
 All rights reserved.